shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 ## Troubleshooting

-### Login works, but I'm immediately logged out.
-Features like "Add Family" or "SOS" are missing.
+### Login works, but I'm immediately logged out, or features like "Add Family" or "SOS" are missing.

-This is the classic symptom of a misconfigured reverse proxy.
-The browser is not sending the login cookie back to the app because Next.js doesn't know it's running on HTTPS.
-The application code is now built to automatically detect the proxy settings, so the problem is almost certainly in your NGINX configuration.
+This is the classic symptom of a misconfigured reverse proxy or a stale browser cookie.

 **The Solution:**
 1.  **Verify NGINX Config**: This is the best and most secure solution.
 Ensure the line `proxy_set_header X-Forwarded-Proto https;` is present in your NGINX configuration file for your site (`/etc/nginx/sites-available/localpulse.in` or similar).
-2.  **Reload NGINX**: After making any changes to the NGINX config file, you must reload the service for the changes to take effect: `sudo systemctl reload nginx`.
+Then, reload NGINX with `sudo systemctl reload nginx`.
-3.  **Clear Browser Cache**: As a final step, clear your browser's cache and cookies for `localpulse.in` to ensure you are getting a fresh session.
+2.  **Clear Browser Cache**: After deploying or changing your `JWT_SECRET`, your browser might be holding an old, invalid session cookie. **Clear your browser's cache and cookies for `localpulse.in` to ensure you are getting a fresh session**, then log in again.

+### I see `ERR_JWS_SIGNATURE_VERIFICATION_FAILED` in my server logs.

+This error means you recently changed your `JWT_SECRET` environment variable, but your browser is still trying to use a cookie signed with the old secret.

+**The Solution:** Clear your browser's cookies and site data for `localpulse.in`, then log in again.
+This will create a new, valid cookie signed with the new secret.